-The prior administration's DOL finalized an independent contractor rule that narrowed the scope of who is considered an employee under the FLSA.
-That rule stacked the deck against workers and enables employers to misclassify workers as independent contractors with no rights to minimum wage, overtime, or the protections of our child labor laws.
-The 2021 independent contractor rule's divergence from the well-established common law approach to classifying workers under the FLSA would have created enormous confusion amongst the judicial system, employers, workers, enforcement officials, and private officials.
-WHD's October 2022 proposed rule will restore and provide greater clarity and consistency for employers and workers, as well as provide an accurate evaluation of employment relationships consistent with congressional intent and judicial precedent.
+The prior administration's DOL finalized an independent contractor rule that narrowed the scope of construction workers considered an employee under the FLSA.
+That rule made it easier for some employers in the construction industry to misclassify workers as independent contractors.
+This allows them to avoid the costs associated with paying workers compensation, unemployment and other costs associated with having employees.
+Avoidance of these costs provides an unfair competitive advantage over contractors affiliated with CEA member associations, who take seriously their responsibility to provide middle class wages, health insurance, and retirement benefits while honoring their obligations to pay workers compensation and unemployment insurance.
+The 2021 independent contractor rule's divergence from the well-established common law approach to classifying workers under the FLSA would have created enormous confusion and uncertainty in the construction industry.
+WHD's January 10, 2024 final rule will provide greater clarity and consistency for employers and workers, consistent with congressional intent and judicial precedent.

-Our business model stands in stark contrast to the one becoming increasingly pervasive in the construction industry, a model that is rooted in a decision to treat almost every worker on a jobsite as an independent contractor without regard to the requirements of the FLSA and other basic workplace laws.
+The 2024 final rule also permits a level playing field for the business model of contractors associated with CEA instead of encouraging wider adoption of a business model rooted in a decision to treat almost every worker on a jobsite as an independent contractor without regard to the requirements of the FLSA and other basic workplace laws.
 Such behavior prevents a level playing field for honest construction contractors-the majority of which are small businesses.
-Contractors that insist all or most of their workers are independent contractors can always submit a bid that is lower than a lawabiding employer because the independent contractor model is a mechanism to dissociate themselves from the obligations and expenses that come with being an employer.
+Contractors that insist all or most of their workers are independent contractors can always submit a bid that is lower than a law-abiding employer because the independent contractor model is a mechanism to dissociate themselves from the obligations and expenses that come with being an employer.
 This model allows those who use it to get the benefits of workers' labor while evading the costs of paying minimum wage, overtime, workers' compensation, unemployment insurance, payroll taxes, and other costs our members accept.

-Congress heard extensive and undisputed testimony from two CEA members in hearings before this same subcommittee in 20191 and in 20232 regarding the impact that wanton abuse of independent contractor status in the construction industry is having on the ability of honest job creators to compete for work.
+Congress heard extensive and undisputed testimony from two CEA members in hearings before this same subcommittee in 2019 and in 2023 regarding the impact that wanton abuse of independent contractor status in the construction industry is having on the ability of honest job creators to compete for work.
 As detailed during that hearing, construction companies that treat their workforce as independent contractors save a minimum of 20 to 30 percent on labor costs.
-When competing against companies like the ones represented by CEA that pay middle-class wages and offer retirement plans and health benefits, the independent contractor business model nets closer to a 50 percent cost advantage.3 The testimony of CEA member organization witnesses highlighted that this issue isn't a "red" or "blue" state issue, but rather a universal one that affects all Americans regardless of political affiliation or belief.
+When competing against companies like the ones represented by CEA that pay middle-class wages and offer retirement plans and health benefits, the independent contractor business model nets closer to a 50 percent cost advantage.
+The testimony of CEA member organization witnesses highlighted that this issue isn't a "red" or "blue" state issue, but rather a universal one that affects all Americans regardless of political affiliation or belief.
 As the state of Tennessee explained in 2019,4 people perpetrating these schemes know that even if their violations of wage, tax, and other laws associated with misclassifying their employees as independent contractors are detected, they can often just close their businesses and reopen as a newly formed LLC that for all practical purposes is a continuation of the closed business.
 By reopening under a new name, these individuals avoid meaningful penalties for non-compliance and continue to engage in misclassification knowing it is unlikely the new entity will be discovered.